 7. Use Investment Tools to Help You Manage All Your Investments

 Technology is amazing, and there are quite a few investment tools out there to help you manage your investment portfolio by understanding exactly what you have, what your risks are, and more.
 One of my favorite tools is also a free tool – Personal Capital.
-Here is an overview of how it works, and how you can use it to manage your TSP, along with all your other investments.
+Here is an overview of how Personal Capital works, and how you can use it to manage your TSP, along with all your other investments.

 Personal Capital Overview: Personal Capital is a free tool to help you manage your investments.
 It works like this: You open an account, link your investment accounts to it, and the tool analyzes your holdings based on the risk tolerance you give it.
 Based on your investments, this tool will help you balance your investment portfolio to ensure you are always at or near your desired asset allocation.